Student Resources

 CHESS CLUB

-We are in need of a coordinator in order to run the Chess club.
+Chess Club is held in the spring of the year.
 Information on Chess Club will be sent home later in the school year based on available advisors.

 FORENSICS